 Milwaukee Instruments MA871 Digital Brix Refractometer

-The HHTD Digital Coffee Concentration Meter boasts a large display with a straightforward user interface.
+The AMTAST Digital Coffee Densitometer boasts a large display with a straightforward user interface.
 It measures TDS accurately, and it doesn't feel too bulky.
 On top of that, it has an IP65 rating.
 This means that you can directly flush the induction tank with water for easy maintenance.

 This refractometer can also be used to measure the sweetness of milk tea, fruits, and many others.